vlasmn/zhenyavlasov.com/src/projects/pet/homepage.md

 date: 2022-06-28
 ---

-launched this homepage at [github pages](https://github.com/vlasmn/vlasmn.github.io) with eleventy and nunjucks
+launched this homepage with 11ty and nunjucks